Zamiell/isaac-achievement-randomizer/docs/about.md

 - Scourge (#85) - 1 minute
 - Rotgut (#87) - 1 minute

+The following bosses have custom conditions:

+- Fistula (#18) - Four or more pieces must be alive.
+- Teratoma (#33) - Four or more pieces must be alive.
+- Lokii (#31) - Both must be alive.

 Additionally, the following bosses are excluded entirely:

 - Delirium (#70) (would be unfair since the boss is poorly designed)